 We particularly enjoyed the recent visit to Dobroyd Head, a popular tourist spot in Balgowlah Heights.
 Details of this scenic area are listed here at this site and below as indicated:

 “Dobroyd Head is a point or headland in the Northern Beaches local government area, in the suburb of Balgowlah Heights, New South Wales, Australia.
-It is part of the Sydney Harbour National Park, which contains examples of ecosystems at risk such as coastal heath.
-Tania Park is located to the immediate north-east, and contains the 2MWM 90.3 transmitter.
-There is a lookout sited on the headland named after Arabanoo, the first Aboriginal man to live among European settlers who was captured in Manly Cove in 1788.
+It is part of the Sydney Harbour National Park, which contains examples of ecosystems at risk, such as coastal heath.
+Tania Park is located to the immediate northeast and contains the 2MWM 90.3 transmitters.
+A lookout sited on the headland named after Arabanoo, the first Aboriginal man to live among European settlers captured in Manly Cove in 1788.
 (Continued below)

-In 1871, the Secretary for Lands, John Bowie Wilson, set aside the area of 100 hectares comprising the Dobroyd headland as a defence reserve, but excluded all privately-owned lands, such as Reef Beach, Forty Baskets Beach, Grotto Point, Castle Rock and Clontarf.
-On 14 August 1874, prominent surveyor and hydrographer, Commander John Thomas Ewing Gowlland was drowned in an accident of the headland.
-In August 1963 the Manly, Warringah and Pittwater Historical Society unveiled a plaque at Dobroyd Head commemorating him.
+In 1871, the Secretary for Lands, John Bowie Wilson, set aside 100 hectares comprising the Dobroyd headland as a defense reserve but excluded all privately-owned lands, such as Reef Beach, Forty Baskets Beach, Grotto Point, Castle Rock, and Clontarf.
+On 14 August 1874, prominent surveyor and hydrographer Commander John Thomas Ewing Gowlland was drowned in an accident of the headland.
+In August 1963, the Manly, Warringah, and Pittwater Historical Society unveiled a plaque at Dobroyd Head commemorating him.
 In 1914, the government steamer, SS Kate, was struck and sunk by the Manly ferry Bellubera off the headland.
 The Dobroyd Scenic Drive, funded by the council, was opened in 1938 by Manly mayor Percy Nolan.
 (Continued below)

-This movement to preserve the lands of Dobroyd Head for public recreation was led by alderman Frank Preacher, and on 17 October 1960, Lands Minister Jack Renshaw met representatives of Manly Council on the site.
-Renshaw later approved the removal of these lands from the sale of land and transferred responsibility for its preservation to Manly council.
+Alderman Frank Preacher led this movement to preserve the lands of Dobroyd Head for public recreation.
+On 17 October 1960, Lands Minister Jack Renshaw met representatives of the Manly Council on the site.
+Renshaw later approved removing these lands from the sale of land and transferred responsibility for its preservation to the Manly council.
 In 1975, responsibilities changed again when the area was proclaimed as part of the Sydney Harbour National Park.
-A 2015 article in the Manly Daily later revealed that Manly Council had voted in June 1997 to erect a plaque to honour Renshaw, alderman Preacher and Manly Council’s role in the preservation of the headland, but no action has since been taken to carry it out.”
+A 2015 article in the Manly Daily later revealed that Manly Council had voted in June 1997 to erect a plaque to honor Renshaw, alderman Preacher, and Manly Council’s role in preserving the headland.
+But no action has since been taken to carry it out.”
 (Continued below).

-We hope today’s photos give our readers a perspective of this gorgeous location typical for many scenic overlooks in this breathtaking continent.
+We hope today’s photos give our readers a perspective of this gorgeous location typical of many scenic overlooks in this breathtaking continent.